Engee documentation

 include("$(@__DIR__)/FrequencyAgilityParam.jl");

-The structure of jl file is given below:
+The structure of the jl file is shown below:

 fundamental parameters: